 - Very short lesson to learn everything you need to know about electronics!

 - Then we will start by learning to solder.
 Don't let this scare you!
 I've taught well over 35,000 people to solder, most of whom have never made anything before in their lives.
 It is actually a very easy skill to learn.
 It is also very useful.

 - Then we will each make our own Arduino clone from a kit made by Ladyada: BoArduino.

 - Now that we each have our own Arduino, we will set up the free and open-source software on our laptops (if you bring one) -- Windows, MacOS, or Linux are all fine!

 - And then its time to make something and learn how easy it is to use Aruino!
 I'll (very easily!) show you how to read schematic diagrams, and you'll put together your own TV-B-Gone remote control using your BoArduino.
 We will use a solderless breadboard.
 These are really useful, and provide a fast, and very easy way to put circuits together without needing to solder..

 When & Where

 FamiLAB is Orlando's Community Lab aka Hackerspace aka Makerspace.
-Following the philosophies of the worldwide hackerspace movement, FamiLAB’s mission is to promote the sharing of knowledge through the creation of safe and fun spaces to learn.
+Following the philosophies of the worldwide hackerspace movement, FamiLAB’s mission to be a community that fosters learning and creativity through hands-on projects, collaboration, and the sharing of skills & tools to improve ourselves and enrich the world around us.
 These physical and virtual spaces contain the tools, materials, and expertise that rapidly accelerate learning.